KrunchyKrisp/Huffman/README.md

-# Documentation for Huffman and Huffman Adaptive Compression Applications
+# Documentation for Huffman and Huffman Adaptive Compression CLIs

 ## Introduction

-This document provides a overview of two Python-based applications:
+This document provides an overview of two Python-based CLIs:
-* Huffman Compression Application
+* Huffman Compression CLI
-* Huffman Adaptive Compression Application
+* Huffman Adaptive Compression CLI

-These applications implement the Huffman coding algorithm, a method for lossless data compression, with the latter incorporating adaptive techniques for handling dynamic data patterns.
+These CLIs implement the Huffman coding algorithm, a method for lossless data compression, with the latter incorporating adaptive techniques for handling dynamic data patterns.

-## Huffman Compression Application
+## Huffman Compression CLI

 ### Overview
-The Huffman Compression Application is a basic implementation of the Huffman coding algorithm.
+The Huffman Compression CLI is a basic implementation of the Huffman coding algorithm.
 It is suitable for educational purposes and demonstrates the principles of lossless data compression.

-### Running the Application
+### Running the CLI
 - **Encoding (Compression):**
   ```
   python3 huffman.py [source_file] -d [destination_file] -p